Citizen Group Aims to Bolster Relations with Law Enforcement

 Today's Ceremony honoring America's fallen heroes included this moving speech

-Reverend Carl McCluney, of the
+by the Reverend Carl McCluney, of the New Harvest Ministries.

 The Reverend Carl McCluney has served in the United States Air Force.